-Anger is something felt by everyone, yet we do not always manage our anger effectively.
+Anger is something we all experience – but not everyone knows how to manage their anger effectively.

 Often it is difficult to acknowledge if anger has taken control of your thoughts, or if aggression has become the easiest way to respond to others.
 It is important to know what help is available.

 Anger is a natural human emotion – and in fact it can be very helpful in mild doses, as it can:

 - indicate that something is wrong, hurtful or needs change;

 Appropriate anger can also be a protective factor, as the biological responses to anger (increased heart rate, elevated blood pressure, release of adrenaline, and increased breathing rate) are what prepare our bodies to respond to imminent threat.
 This is more commonly known as the ‘fight, flight or freeze’ response and can be very beneficial in the right circumstances.

 Unfortunately, anger isn’t always expressed in a beneficial way.

 Commonly, intense anger results when a person’s belief, a certain right or entitlement, may have been violated.
 In these situations, high levels of anger lead to aggressive behaviours such as yelling, criticising or emotional abuse, verbal abuse, physical violence, or shutting down and retreating, among other behaviours.

 Mismanagement of anger becomes a serious problem if it impacts on one’s personal wellbeing, performance at home or work, relationships of any kind, and even safety.